masich/DataB/README.md

 ```[Person{name='Max', phoneNumber='160-332'}, Person{name='Bob', phoneNumber='161-200'}]```

-Of course it is possible to remove row or rows from the database.
+Of course, removing row or rows from the database is possible.
 To do it
 you can use either ```delete()``` for one row or ```Person.deleteAll(Person.class)```
 for all rows in the database table: